jbis9051/bubble/docs/API_ROUTES.md

 404 Not Found
 ```

 Error StatusCode::BadRequest is returned when the json fields are improperly formatted or missing.
-Error StatusCode::NotFound is returned when the client_uuids are not found in the database.
+Error StatusCode::NotFound is returned when any of the client_uuids are not found in the database.

 ## Receive Message
 #### Request